After creating your project, if you navigate to the

 styles.scss).
 This file is your main manifest file.
 Inside you will find import statements for each of the manifest files from the various subdirectories.

-Not only can you rename directories, but you can also create new directories.
+Not only can you rename directories, but you can also create and remove directories.
 A popular trend is to create a directory called "Shame".
 This directory is used for adding style hot fixes until the style can be added to the appropriate file later.
 The idea is to have this file lower down in the architecture so I overrides any of the previous rules.
 Adding a new directory is similar to adding a new file, but we use the

 clarion add directory 08_Shame

 You should now see the new directory along with your other style directories and in it you will see the

 index manifest file.
 You will also see a reference to the new directory's manifest file in the main

 styles manifest file.

 The default script section was intentionally left fairly simple.
 The

 services directory is used for reusable functions and methods.